 Alex graduated university with a first-class Bsc (Hons) in Sound Technology at the ATRium, University of South Wales, additionally winning the JAMES/Richersounds award for outstanding achievement.

 Rosanna is an accomplished singer songwriter and educator from the West Midlands.
 As a solo artist she has written and co-produced numerous releases, playing multiple instruments on the tracks.
-She has received critical acclaim for her work with the progressive rock band IO Earth where, performing lead and backing vocals on two of their latest albums, ‘Solitude’ (2018) and Aura (2020).
+She has received critical acclaim for her work with the progressive rock band IO Earth where, performing lead and backing vocals on three of their latest albums, ‘Solitude’ (2018), ‘Aura’ (2020) and ‘Acoustic Vol.1’ (2021).
 Her international touring and festival appearances have included performances in the UK, USA and throughout Europe.

 As an educator, Rosanna frequently presents guest lectures at Colleges and Universities within the UK.
-She holds a first-class honours degree in popular music and a masters degree in music at distinction.
+She holds a first-class honours degree in Popular Music, a master’s degree in Music with Distinction and a PGCE in Post Compulsory Education.

 Jonathan led a range of postgraduate teacher education courses at Manchester Metropolitan University (MMU), including the award-winning Postgraduate Certificate in Education in Music with Specialist Instrument Teaching.
 He also supervised students on the EdD and PhD programmes at the Faculty of Education.